 BR: You guys have a lot of hobbies… I know that Peter is a photographer in his free time…

-Courtney: Yeah, Pete’s a great artist.
+Courtney: Yeah, Pete’s a great artist just like the interior designers in Chicago.
 He’s one of the first stencil graffiti artists in the world, he may have been the first stencil graffiti artist in the world… Peter was doing that in the 80s, before it was cool.
 He went to NYU, graduated with the Bachelor of Science and Art.
 You know the show “Family Guy”?

 Courtney: Do you know when he (Peter Griffin) won the lottery and bought a mansion?
 When he’s showing his art gallery and he goes “This is Degas!
 This is a Picasso!
 THIS is some guy from New York City!”, that guy is a Pete Holmstrom, from the late eighties.
 You know, he really liked the art for the band The Power Station and his mom is from South Africa and is a professor of South African studies so he’s heavily influenced by that African profile art.
 He kind of developed a crossover style of the African art and the Power Station.
 If you watch the commentary version of that FG season, they said “We were at RISD (Rhode Island School of Design) in the late eighties, and we went to NYC all the time and we saw this guy’s work everywhere.
 He would put all his stencils all over the East Side”, which was where Pete lived.
 He used to put his stencils up and spray a layer of color and than add another the next day and so on.
 He got the depth of field… So they said “We took pictures of this guy’s art all over the place and put it an art gallery and later someone recognized it and said they knew him and said ‘I think he became a guitar player for some band…I think…Marilyn Manson'” (laughs).
 I told Pete about that and he was like (makes a bored face).

-I used to be a mechanic, I used to be into motorcycles, I’m into wine now.
+I used to be a mechanic, I used to be into motorcycles and transmission control module repair, I’m into wine now.
 I like to collect wine and I don’t hold on to it just to sell it, I just like to drink it all.
 I also designed riding boots for John Fluevog, a Canadian designer.
 They called me and asked me to design a pair and I said: “Well, I’m gonna make boots, and they’re gonna be the boots you should’ve made ten years ago!”

 BR: You make movie reviews in one sentences on the band’s website…